Glossary

 In Immigration Law, Refugee Law

-If you’re not a Canadian citizen, you have to meet the requirements of the Immigration and Refugee Protection Act if you want to enter or remain in Canada.
-Being inadmissible to Canada means that you don’t meet the requirements.
+If you’re not a Canadian citizen, you must meet the requirements of the Immigration and Refugee Protection Act if you want to enter or remain in Canada.
+Being inadmissible to Canada means that you do not meet the requirements.

 There are different requirements depending on the immigration status that you’re trying to get or keep.